larkintuckerllc/k8s-cka-tutorial/03-install-kubernetes-masters-and-nodes/README.md

 In our example, we added a Worker Node as part of the intitial install.
 In the exam, we need to be prepared to add a Worker Node after-the-fact using the instructions at [Creating a single control-plane cluster with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/); one thing document fails to mention is that the kube-apiserver runs on port *6443*.
 Search for *install kubeadm*.

+It turns out that *kubeadm* has an option to printout the join command when creating a new token (use help, but believe option is *--print-join-command*).

+While most of the K8s PKI certificates are in the folder */etc/kubernetes/pki*, kublet keeps them in a separate (hard to find) location; defaults to */var/lib/kubelet/pki*.

+Another important file location is */etc/cni/net.d* as it contains the CNI Addon configuration file.

 ## Script

 There are compelling reasons to use Amazon's EKS instead of trying to install your own cluster from scratch; mostly EKS has deep integrations with other AWS services out of the box and is HA.
 But we are here to learn...